top of page

 Heritage masonry restoration of limestone architectural features in Victoria, BC by Stone & Trowel Heritage Restoration

-The Oldfield Estate project (also known as Norfolk Heritage Lodge or Oldfield House) is one of the most unique and rewarding heritage masonry restorations in Stone & Trowel’s portfolio.
-Completed in 2017 on a sprawling Saanich Peninsula property in Greater Victoria, BC, this commission involved restoring and rebuilding rare 17th-century limestone architectural remnants—originally part of a Gothic cathedral in Italy, later imported from France—that had been deconstructed and shipped to Canada.
-These features (doorways, archways, and a rounded window) were to be transformed into elegant garden focal points on the estate’s acreage.
+The Oldfield Estate project, also known as Norfolk Heritage Lodge or Oldfield House, is one of the most unique and rewarding heritage masonry restorations in Stone & Trowel’s portfolio.
+Completed in 2017 on a sprawling Saanich Peninsula property in Greater Victoria, BC, this commission involved restoring and rebuilding rare 17th-century limestone architectural remnants—originally part of a Gothic cathedral in Italy and later imported from France—that had been deconstructed and shipped to Canada.
+These features, including doorways, archways, and a rounded window, were transformed into elegant garden focal points on the estate’s acreage.

 17th-Century limestone cathedral remnants being restored by Stone & Trowel in Saanich BC